zakariamohamed123/buy-genius-backend/README.md

 # Buy Genius Backend

-Welcome to the backend service of **Buy Genius**, an e-commerce platform designed to help users compute the marginal benefit and cost-benefit analysis of products from different retailers.
+Welcome to the backend service of **Buy Genius**, a shoppers assistant platform designed to help users compute the marginal benefit and cost-benefit analysis of products from different retailers.

 ## Table of Contents
 - [Overview](#overview)